trevorcwilliams/trevorcwilliams.github.io/index.md

 I am a fourth-year PhD student in the Department of Economics at Yale.

 ## Research interests
+- Economic growth
+- Spatial economics
-- Urban Economics
+- Urban economics
-- Growth